ghostwond3r/wildcrawl/README.md

 - Crawls the target URL using Hakrawler .
 - Removes duplicate links.
 - Extracts all files of certain types (e.g., PDF, DOC, ZIP, JPG) and saves them to a separate file.
-- Extracts all domains, removes duplicates, and saves them.
+- Extracts all domains and removes duplicates.
 - Filters out certain domains (e.g., Facebook, Twitter, LinkedIn) and saves the remaining domains.
 - Gets all the IPs associated with the filtered domains using the "getips" tool and saves them.
 - Extracts the title of each domain and IP using curl and saves the results to a file.